 Amber lives in Southern California with her husband, three kids, dog, turtle and fish.
 She co-owns a photography and styling company called Dulcet Creative, and loves working alongside brands to bring their products and visions to life through images.
 She loves to travel, fix up her home, and explore.
+The RV featured in this story is an Airstream.

 Our First Camping Trip with Kids